Battle of the Hyères Islands: Battle

 By 14:42 more British ships, including Agamemnon, HMS Blenheim, HMS Captain and HMS Defence were now within long range and trading fire with the rearmost French ships Généreux, Berwick, Tyrannicide and Aquilon, with which Cumberland was now heavily engaged.
 Hotham then suddenly issued flag signals instructing his captains to discontinue the action and return to the flagship HMS Britannia.
 Hotham was at this point 8 nmi from the action and unable to see that his ships were poised to attack the main French fleet, concerned that his dispersed ships were vulnerable to the fire from the French fleet and shore batteries.
 Admiral Mann on Victory had to repeat the order twice before Rowley acknowledged and retired from combat.
 At this point the battling ships were approximately 12 nmi southeast of Cape Roux, towards which the French, having gained the weather gage by a shift in wind to the east, were now sailing.

 Fire had taken hold on the surrendered Alcide in the foretop, probably due to the detonation of a grenade.
 By 14:15 it had spread out of control, sweeping the ship from end to end.
 The crew threw themselves into the sea to escape the flames and approximately 300 were collected by boats from the passing British ships, but at least 300 are believed to have been killed when the ship's magazines detonated at 15:45.
-Captain Leblond Saint-Hylaire was among the dead.
+Saint-Hilaire was among the dead.